MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p3/readme.md

 [//]: # (Image References)
 Images from car "cameras".
 ![Left](images/left_2017_07_16_05_34_03_367.jpg)
 ![Right](images/right_2017_07_16_05_34_03_367.jpg)
 ![Center](images/center_2017_07_16_05_34_03_367.jpg)

 ## Repository
 You can find here all elements of this project.
 Video - cloning.mp4 also at https://vimeo.com/225957146 (password: udacity)
-final_model.py - my final model of neural network
++ 2 other videos
 drive.py - modified version of drive.py
 readme.md - this project description
-models - other model experiments
+models folder:
+        nvidia_ELU_3cameras_generator - model based on generator with 3 cameras and ELU activation
+        nvidia_RELU_based model  - model based on loading all data to memory, one camera, RELU activation

 ## Good data approach
 I played with Udacity simulator couple of months before I was ready to try myself on SelfDrivingCar ND.
 To be honest driving with keyboard was really hard for me.
 Using mouse gave a little better results but still it looked more like drunk driving /first time driving.
 I decided to dig into code and find place to make easier to drive with mouse.
 After trying to limit steering angle, second idea was to make mouse much less sensitive - 4 times to be exact.
 You can do it in Assets/Standard Assets/Vehicles/Car/Scripts/Steering.cs by changing this line float mousePosition = Input.mousePosition.x; into this float mousePosition = Input.mousePosition.x / 4;

 Using this hack allowed me to record pretty smooth data, a lot more like in real life, where at least most of the time, you change steering angle really in a slow continous way.
 It is still far from perfect but helped me building proper models.